 Now more than ever, social connections are essential for your mental health and well-being.
-While it will be necessary to minimize your contact with others, this could mean making phone calls more frequently, FaceTime, or video conferencing.
+While it will be necessary to minimize your physical contact with others, this could mean making phone calls more frequently, FaceTime, or video conferencing.
 There are many free services available if you don’t have access to video on a mobile phone.
 One example is Zoom, which offers free unlimited personal meetings, and is very easy to set up on your personal computer.
-You can visit the Zoom website to sign up.
-Or ask a family member to sign up, and they can invite you to a video meeting.
+You can visit the Zoom website to sign up, or ask a family member to sign up and they can invite you to a video meeting.

 How can you stay active and keep entertained?

-Depending on your situation, you may be able to go for a walk around your room, down hallways, or around your home or apartment, assuming you can maintain a safe distance from other residents or neighbors.
+Depending on your situation, you may be able to go for a walk around your room, down hallways, or around your home or apartment, assuming you can maintain a safe distance from other residents and neighbors.
 It is crucial to stay active to keep your blood flowing and maintain overall physical and mental health.
-Small chores or housework is a form of exercise, as well.
+Small chores or housework can be a form of exercise as well.

-During this challenging time, it is a great time to catch up on some movies, read a great book, or catch up on that Netflix series you’ve meant to watch.
+During this challenging time, it is a great opportunity to catch up on movies, read a great book, or view that Netflix series you’ve be meaning to watch.
 Now you finally have an excuse for some binge-watching!
-This period of isolation is also an opportunity to do something you never had the time to do with a busier schedule.
-How about learning a new language or take a course online.
+This period of isolation also presents the opportunity to do something you never had the time to do before.
+How about learning a new language or taking a course of your interest online?